simpleanalytics/docs/_docs/36_legal/06_data-security-and-ownership.md

 ## Data Hosting Infrastructure

 The data we collect belongs to you.
 We only collect non-personal data and don’t share the data with third parties or transfer it overseas.
 Your website data never leaves the Netherlands and, therefore, the E.U.
-Also, no other third-party vendors have access to any data outside the hosting company that owns the servers on which the data is stored.
+Also, no service providers receive any data except for our hosting provider- who is under binding obligations of confidentiality.

 The data is hosted fully secured and encrypted in The Netherlands, [part of the EU](https://european-union.europa.eu/principles-countries-history/country-profiles/netherlands_en).
-[Worldstream](https://www.worldstream.com/) and [Leaseweb](https://www.leaseweb.com/) own the servers, both dutch companies that adhere to EU law and GDPR policy.
+[Worldstream](https://www.worldstream.com/) and [Leaseweb](https://www.leaseweb.com/) own the servers, both Dutch companies that adhere to EU law and GDPR policy.

 We use a CDN for most of our customers.
 The CDN is called Bunny CDN and is part of a company called [BunnyWay](https://bunny.net/cdn/), located in Slovenia, [part of the EU](https://european-union.europa.eu/principles-countries-history/country-profiles/slovenia_en).
-Simple Analytics and Bunny CDN have signed a written agreement protecting data exits.

 ## Data Security